Today I’m going to show you how to build your own cheap and easy Smart Home from scratch.

 One of the main drawbacks is that you’ll need your phone, if your phone is stolen or dead, it can’t connect to the Wi-Fi connection or authorize yourself through the door.
 If stolen, your door could also be unlocked by the same criminal who stole your phone.

 Another major vulnerability is that your smart lock could simply be removed with a Flathead screwdriver.
 Whilst you’ll be notified in most cases and recorded if you use a front doorbell security camera such as Ring.

 Some smart locks that have deadlocks need to meet certain specifications before installation, for example, some Smart Locks only work with “Thumb turn deadbolts” and not “double cylinder deadbolts”.

 My personal suggestion here is to incorporate the Ring system, with your Smart Lock so you have double the levels of security.

 Smart Thermostats are easy to program, no in-depth guide needed home automation tools for saving money and keeping your house at a decent temperature.

-Smart thermostats are so much easier to use than your standard thermostat with all the buttons and manuals with various programmes and waiting to test for it to not work.
+Smart thermostats are so much easier to use than your standard thermostat with all the buttons and manuals with various programs and waiting to test for it to not work.

-One of the more common and best seen Thermostat is the Google Nest Thermostat.
+One of the more common and best-seen Thermostats is the Google Nest Thermostat.

 Honestly, just move to a Smart thermostat, your life will be so much easier.